KellyBlack/Precalculus/documentation/source/polynomials.rst

 * Determine intervals in the domain where a function is increasing/decreasing/constant

-Goals for activity 3 (Section 1.4 of the book)
+Goals for Section 1.4 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: